1. Begin as early as possible; start from wherever you are.

 - Don't do public participation if leaders/decision makers are not committed to it

-2. Get clear about objectives for the project, program,
+2. Get clear about objectives for the project, program, or activity.

 - Purpose, audience, goals/outcomes, geography